Security Signal Management

 View and respond to Security Signals

 A Security Signal is created when Datadog detects a threat based on a security rule.
 View, search, filter, and correlate security signals in the Signal Explorer without needing to learn a dedicated query language.
-You can either monitor signals from the Datadog Cloud Security Platform, or configure Notification Rules to send signals to third-party tools.
+You can either monitor signals from Datadog Security, or configure Notification Rules to send signals to third-party tools.
 Signals can be assigned to yourself or another user in the Datadog platform.

 The status of a signal can be one of the following:

-- Open: The Datadog Cloud Security Platform triggered a detection based on a rule, and the resulting signal is not resolved.
+- Open: Datadog Security triggered a detection based on a rule, and the resulting signal is not resolved.

 - Under Review: During an active investigation, you can switch the signal state to Under Review.
 You can move the signal state to Archived or Open from the Under Review state as needed.

 - Archived: When you resolve the detection that caused the signal, you can transition it to the Archived state.
 If an archived issue resurfaces, or if further investigation is necessary, a signal can be changed back to an open state within two days of being created.

 When you take action on a signal, a confirmation toast appears that allows you to Undo the action.
 You’ll see it in a banner above the signal side panel when you save the action.
 The banner shows the action taken, by who, and when.

 View signal actions in the Security Signal Explorer

 The Security Signal Explorer displays all signals that your role permits you to view.
 After selecting Security Signals, filter the signals as follows: